craftercms/docs/source/system-administrators/activities/installing.rst

 Development Environment
 -----------------------

-The quick start guide provides instructions on setting up a development environment by installing Crafter CMS from the binary download or installing Crafter CMS from binary built by the Gradle environment builder
+The quick start guide provides instructions on setting up a development environment by installing Crafter CMS from the prebuilt binaries

-* :ref:`installing-crafter-cms-from-binary-download`
-* :ref:`installing-craftercms-from-built-binary`
+* :ref:`installing-crafter-cms-from-prebuilt-binaries`

 To learn more about the developer workflow, see :ref:`devOps-workflow`.